 John Adams wrote his old friend, Dr. Benjamin Rush on June 19, 1789, “I should as soon think of closing all my window shutters to enable me to see as of banishing the Classicks to improve Republican ideas.”[xx]
 Those shutters have been closed for too long for too many people.
 It is time to open them once again.

-This essay in our series of “Timeless Essays” was first published here in November 2011.
-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
+This essay first appeared here in November 2011.
 This essay was first presented as an address to the 35th Annual Founders’ Day Breakfast of the Free Enterprise Institute (Houston, TX, November 3, 2011).

 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.